FormidableLabs/builder/README.md

 of the environment enhancements it adds.
 So, for things that themselves exec or spawn processes, like `concurrently`, this can be a problem.
 Typically, you will need to have the actual command line processes invoked _by_ Builder.

+#### Pre-v2 Versions

+The `builder` project effectively starts at `v2.x.x`.
+Prior to that Builder was a small DOM utility that fell into disuse, so we repurposed it for a new wonderful destiny!
+But, because we follow semver, that means everything starts at `v2`.

 [builder-react-component]: https://github.com/FormidableLabs/builder-react-component
 [trav_img]: https://api.travis-ci.org/FormidableLabs/builder.svg